kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

    the form "allow create persistentvolumes, only when storageClassName=='foo'", as the authorizer cannot mandate or control the admission plugins or cluster setup process of the cluster it serves authorization decisions to.
+1. If the policy could not be modelled as a `ValidatingAdmissionPolicy`, but an admission webhook would be needed, that webhook might need to be sent for every request in the worst case, as opposed to only those requests that are conditionally authorized (as in this proposal).

 ![Over-grant in RBAC, deny in VAP](images/over-grant-rbac-deny-vap.png)